 '''

+set this environment variable to the Integration Key that was created when adding

+the

-Events API V2 Integration to your PagerDuty Service export PAGERDUTY_ROUTING_KEY="2ac2....e5c3"
+Events API V2 Integration to your PagerDuty Service

+export PAGERDUTY_ROUTING_KEY="2ac2....e5c3"

 '''

 4.6.3.3.
 Optional variables

 The SDP will automatically set the Title of the PagerDuty Incident based on the exception that occurred.
 The SDP will also include the log file from the exception (example: checkpoint log, p4verify log, etc).